solvcon/solvcon/doc/source/architecture.rst

   :py:attr:`nsvr`, is the total number of collaborative solvers in the parallel run, and is initialized to ``None``.

-.. py:class:: MeshCase(**kw)

-  This is the base class for all simulation cases that use :py:class:`MeshSolver` (and in turn :py:class:`solvcon.mesh.Mesh`).

-  init() and run() are the two primary methods responsible for the execution of the simulation case object.
-Both methods accept a keyword parameter ``level`` which indicates the run level of the run:

-  - run level 0: fresh run (default),
-  - run level 1: restart run,
-  - run level 2: initialization only.

 To achieve high-performance in SOLVCON, the implementation of a numerical method is divided into two parts: (i) a solver class and (ii) an algorithm class.
 A solver class is responsible for providing the API and managing